At Mere School we are working closely with all parents and children to encourage our children to attend school regularly.

 If your child becomes ill at school we will use the phone numbers you have given us to contact someone who can take your child home.
 In cases of serious illness or accident we will act in loco-parentis to seek urgent medical aid and will contact you as soon as possible.
 Parents should keep the school informed of changes to telephone numbers and emergency contacts.

 Children must not carry medicines with them.
 Inhalers/Epi Pens (which should be clearly named) are looked after by the class teacher.
 The school needs written permission from parents for children to have an inhaler/Epi Pen in school.

 We do not administer any medication in school during the day.
 You are welcome to come into school and administer it yourself.

-All staff have basic first aid training and Mrs Kath Harrison and Mrs Lisa Cripps are the nominated first aiders.
+All staff have basic first aid training and Mrs Carolanne Barry and Mrs Lisa Cripps are the nominated first aiders.